-- identifying and arranging an appropriate assessor for candidates' testing requirements for access arrangements/reasonable adjustments. - processing applications for access arrangements online within the deadlines set by the awarding bodies in accordance with the JCQ Access arrangements, reasonable adjustments and special consideration. - ensuring pupils have signed a personal data consent form. - ensuring that testing/assessments conducted are processed online and the outcomes made available to the exams office and all teaching staff before the candidates are due to sit their exams/assessments. - providing additional support with areas such as spelling, reading, mathematics, dyslexia or essential skills, hearing impairment, English speakers of other languages, IT equipment to help candidates achieve their course aims. - providing additional support for the exam invigilation team to be available.
+- determining the arrangements for the candidate's examinations, including supervised rest breaks. - identifying and arranging an appropriate assessor for candidates' testing requirements for access arrangements/reasonable adjustments. - processing applications for access arrangements online where they are supported by the centre, the candidate meets the criteria and the supporting evidence is in place, within the deadlines set by the awarding bodies in accordance with the JCQ Access arrangements, reasonable adjustments and special consideration. - ensuring pupils have signed a personal data consent form. - ensuring that testing/assessments conducted are processed online and the outcomes made available to the exams office and all teaching staff before the candidates are due to sit their exams/ assessments. - providing additional support with areas such as spelling, reading, mathematics, dyslexia or essential skills, hearing impairment, English speakers of other languages, IT equipment to help candidates achieve their course aims. - providing additional support for the exam invigilation team to be available.